To Have — or to BE?

 Beyond meeting one’s basic needs, National Socialism suggests that development and ennoblement of the person is more important than one’s material status.
 Only thus can one attain to that fulfillment, which is not only the premise for true freedom and happiness, but also the basis for all higher culture as the expression of one’s identity.

-prosperity, whereas its materialist rivals in the Soviet Union and the West could, short of war, offer their citizens nothing but poverty and misery.
+Here it is worth noting the paradox that during the Great Depression, it was National Socialist Germany alone—based on a non-materialistic outlook—which was able to produce material prosperity, whereas its materialist competitors in the Soviet Union and the West could, short of war, offer their citizens nothing but poverty and misery.

-Between start and finish it is only what one does that counts, and thus denotes the personal worth of each individual.
+Between start and finish it is only what one is that counts, and thus denotes the personal worth of each individual.

-To have, or to be?
-The one is transitory; the other is forever.
+To have or to be?
+The one is transitory; the other is

 Those are the alternatives posed to those who wish to live.
-Seek to be: but more than that, seek to become.
-Become what you are, as the Great Philosopher taught.
-Become what you already are — nothing more, nothing less.
+Seek to be; but more than that, seek to become.
+Become what you are, as the Great Philosopher expressed it.
+Become what you already are—nothing more, nothing less.

 What you are, of course, is defined by your ideals, your values, as well as by your vision of a better world.
 For every National Socialist, there can be but one set of ideals, one set of values, one common vision of that better world.

 In embracing those ideals, those values and that vision you have the opportunity to discover your real self, the self beyond the ego.
-And in being true to that self, you secure for yourself that personal immortality which eludes so many, who have yet to discover that more important than having is simply — BEING.
+And in being true to that self, you secure for yourself that personal immortality which eludes so many, who have yet to discover that move important that having is simply—BEING.

 Source: NATIONAL SOCIALIST BULLETIN, Number 344, Second Quarter 2004 / JdF 115